just-hms/jim/README.md

 jim --help <--action>
 ```

-if provided this utility will show more specific help of the action.
+If provided, this utility will show more specific help for the action.

 #### `--ls`

-list of all the available commands
+List of all the available commands

 ```
 jim --ls <filter>
 ```

-this command will list all the available commands, filtering them with the provided filter.
+This action will list all the available commands, filtering them with the provided filter.

 #### `--mod`